Camilo6/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ### 3-listfiles = Displays the contents of the current directory in a long format
 ### 4-listmorefiles = Display current directory contents, including hidden files (starting with .).
 Use the long format.
 ### 5-listfilesdigitonly = Display current directory contents, Long format, with user and group IDs displayed numerically, And hidden files (starting with .)
+### 6-firstdirectory = Create a script that creates a directory named holberton in the /tmp/ directory.